DonDebonair/pelican-bootstrap3/README.md

 I included all the lovely Bootstrap 3 themes from [Bootswatch](http://bootswatch.com/), built by [Thomas Park](https://github.com/thomaspark).
 You can tell Pelican what Bootswatch theme to use, by setting `BOOTSTRAP_THEME` to the desired theme, in lowercase (ie. 'readable' or 'cosmo' etc.).
 My own site is using _Readable_.
 If you want to use any other Bootstrap 3 compatible theme, just put the minified CSS in the `static/css` directory and rename it using the following naming scheme: `bootstrap.{theme-name}.min.css`.
 Then update the `BOOTSTRAP_THEME` variable with the _theme-name_ used.

+#### Update: Readable has seen some major changes.
+I added the new version as 'readable' and renamed the old version to 'readable-old'.
+Update your config accordingly.

 ### AddThis

 You can enable sharing buttons through [AddThis](http://www.addthis.com/) by setting `ADDTHIS_PROFILE` to your AddThis profile-id.
 This will display a **Tweet**, **Facebook Like** and **Google +1** button under each post.